GitKraken Desktop Documentation

 File Blame and History

-File History and File Blame information display in the same view.
+Access File History and File Blame from the file diff view.
+Options appear in the upper-right corner.

 Patch